-Preventing No-Shows: How Salons Cut Missed Appointments by 80%
+Preventing No-Shows: How Salons Sharply Cut Missed Appointments

 Why no-shows happen (and what clients actually think)

-Research from Booking.com Beauty and internal Salonnare data show a pattern: 65% of no-shows happen because the client forgot, not because of malice.
+No-shows often happen because clients simply forget their appointment or because of unclear communication, not out of malice.
 Clients book 3-4 weeks ahead, forget, get an unclear reminder and think "I will cancel tomorrow" - but never do.
-25% are last-minute cancellations they avoid out of shame or not knowing how.
-Only 10% deliberately skip.
+A share are last-minute cancellations they avoid out of shame or not knowing how.
+Only a small group deliberately skip.
 This changes your strategy: you do not need to punish clients, you need to make forgetting impossible and cancelling easy.
 You do that with three contact moments (24h, 2h, plus a clear reschedule link in every email) and a light financial commitment that is enough to create commitment without killing booking intent.
 Salons relying only on no-show fees see limited results - those who book without commitment skip anyway, leaving you with the choice between invoicing (bad review) or absorbing the loss.
 Front-end prevention beats back-end repression.

 Deposit: the reasonable percentage

 The single most effective measure is a 25-30% deposit at booking.
-Not 100% (40% of potential clients will not book), not a flat €5 (too low for €100 services), but a percentage that creates enough commitment to prevent forgetting without being a barrier for new clients.
+Not 100% (that scares off too many potential clients), not a flat €5 (too low for €100 services), but a percentage that creates enough commitment to prevent forgetting without being a barrier for new clients.
 For a €45 haircut the client pays €13.50 upfront - small effort, no barrier.
 For a €120 colour treatment that is €36 upfront - significant enough to take seriously.
 Do not apply this to loyal clients: in Salonnare you can toggle deposits per client segment, so trusted regulars do not need to prepay.
 New clients and first-time visitors always do.
-Salons applying this consistently see no-show rates drop from 12% to 3-4% within three months, with less than 5% booking-drop on new clients - a net win of hundreds of euros per month.
+Salons applying this consistently see their no-show rates drop sharply within a few months, with barely any booking-drop on new clients - a net win of hundreds of euros per month.

 Reminder cadence: three touchpoints at the right moments

 One reminder is too few, four is too many (irritation).
 The optimal cadence: confirmation right after booking (email with .ics calendar file so the appointment lands in their phone calendar), reminder 24 hours before (SMS or WhatsApp - open rate 95% vs 25% for email), and a short reminder 2 hours before with a direct reschedule link.
 The 24h reminder always contains: time, stylist name, address, and a prominent "Need to change?
 Pick a new time" button leading directly to your rebook page.
 Make rescheduling easier than not showing up.
-Salons switching from email-only to SMS+email combo see no-shows drop 30-40% from this change alone.
-WhatsApp Business works even better (98% open rate) but requires an approved template and small per-message costs (€0.03-€0.07).
+Salons switching from email-only to SMS+email combo see a noticeable drop in no-shows from this change alone.
+WhatsApp Business often works even better but requires an approved template and small per-message costs (€0.03-€0.07).
 For a salon with 80 bookings/month that is €2-€6/month - negligible against saved no-show revenue.

 Repeat-offender policy: what to do after the first no-show

 A transparent policy clients understand gives you both legal and emotional grounds to act consistently.
 Communicate in your booking confirmation and on your site: "First no-show: free, we just ask for a call before next booking.
 Second no-show within 6 months: 50% of treatment price charged.
 Third no-show: only bookings with 100% prepayment."
 This feels fair because it leaves room for human error and only escalates with pattern behaviour.
 In Salonnare you can keep a per-client no-show counter that is automatically visible at their next booking - so you immediately see whether this is the second or third time.
 To invoice a no-show: send a Mollie payment request right after the missed appointment (€22.50 for the half €45 cut).
-60% pay without dispute because the policy was known, 30% reply with apologies and offer to prepay the next, 10% protest or vanish - that 10% is not the client base you want.
+Most pay without dispute because the policy was known, some reply with apologies and offer to prepay the next, and a small group protest or vanish - that last group is not the client base you want.
 Always document briefly in a notes field why a fee was applied, in case anyone disputes later.

 Measure and adjust: monthly no-show review